Pastiche

-The word pastiche is a French cognate of the Italian noun pasticcio, which is a pâté or pie-filling mixed from diverse ingredients.
+The word pastiche is the French borrowing of the Italian noun pasticcio, which is a pâté or pie-filling mixed from diverse ingredients.
+Its first recorded use in this sense was in 1878.
 Metaphorically, pastiche and pasticcio describe works that are either composed by several authors, or that incorporate stylistic elements of other artists' work.
 Pastiche is an example of eclecticism in art.

 Allusion is not pastiche.
 A literary allusion may refer to another work, but it does not reiterate it.
-Moreover, allusion requires the audience to share in the author's cultural knowledge.
-Both allusion and pastiche are mechanisms of intertextuality.
+Allusion requires the audience to share in the author's cultural knowledge.
+Allusion and pastiche are both mechanisms of intertextuality.